 The study identified a preferred option that included reconstruction and basic refurbishment of the main building, reconstruction of Court 1 and promotion and facilitation of meanwhile uses.
 The report further recommended that the Courthouse be brought into statutory ownership.

-The former courthouse building was acquired by the Signature Living Group during March 2017.
-Signature propose to invest £25m to redevelop the building for hotel use.
+The former courthouse building was acquired by the Signature Living Group during March 2017 with proposals to invest £25m to redevelop the building for hotel use.

-Signature Living submitted a listed building consent application (LA04/2018/2786/LBC) in December 2017 proposing alterations, extensions and conversion of the building to form a 71no. bedroom hotel with restaurant, bar, basement spa and rooftop function suite.
+Signature Living submitted a listed building consent application (LA04/2018/2786/LBC) in December 2017 proposing alterations, extensions and conversion of the building to create a hotel with restaurant, bar, basement spa and rooftop function suite.
 The proposal includes restoration of Courtroom 1 and reopening a tunnel connecting to the Crumlin Road Gaol visitor attraction.
+A full planning application (LA04/2018/1650/F) was submitted in June 2018.
+The planning applications were approved in December 2018.